doitintl/superPy/README.md

 ## Running `examples/start.ipynb` in Jupyter notebook
 * Launch Jupyter locally with `jupyter notebook`
 * Download `examples/start.ipynb` to your local machine and open it from Jupyter
-* Update the credentials in the notebook by following the steps above under "Get your authentication details"
+* Update the credentials in the notebook by following the steps above under "Authentication"
 * Run it!